mozaik-association/mozaik/docs/Petition_module.md

 ## General information of the petition

-This functionality allows you to create, modify and manage all the petition related to your organisation.
+This functionality allows you to create, modify and manage all the petitions related to your organisation.

 Various informations can/must be completed on the petition form :

-- The standard information of the petiton (name, respnsible, description, dates...).
+- The standard information of the petiton (name, responsible, description, dates...).
 - Tags
 - The involvement Categories